 Of particular note is the influence received from the Etruscans and then the Greeks but also the Egyptians, Persians, Judaeans and other conquered nations all made contributions.
 The city of Rome is littered with obelisks and even a pyramid has survived the ages on the Aventine hill.
 Emperor Hadrian’s villa at Tivoli, near Rome, abounds with the architectural innovations which he brought back from his travels across the empire.
 Many if not all of the architectural features included in the villa, including a sea of vaults and domes are most likely executed by the architect Apolodorus of Damascus.

-A further influence comes from climatic conditions and the availability of local building materials.
-All of these factors contribute to a varied set of architectural solutions to the same set of problems.
+Ancient Roman building and construction materials were varied and their combination was optimised over time.
+Ancient Roman transport also enabled a broader range of supply.
+They learned to make effective use of building materials which were readily available or suitably optimised for transport.
+All of these factors contributed to a varied set of architectural solutions to the same set of problems.
 A house built in northern Europe would be very likely to employ plenty of timber and require a steep sided roof in order to support snow falls whilst an equivalent dwelling in southern Europe might opt for thick stone in order to maintain a stable temperature and a low, flat distribution of the interiors aimed at assisting the flow of air through it.
+This level of experience with local construction possibilities was particularly strengthened by the great experience and abilities of the military engineers.

 If art is an expression of a culture’s consciousness of itself then there is much to be gained from looking at the role of the Roman individual within society and the world about him.
 The Egyptian was a subject of the all-powerful Gods, the Greek was an individual who could study and understand his situation with respect to the gods.
 The gods would often taken on human form.
 He was an individual who could choose and this freedom of choice and of existence expressed itself through philosophy and art.

-The Roman's same consciousness of the individual and his personal freedom expressed itself through law and the state.
-It is not surprising therefore that the art and architecture expressed these ideals through luxurious temples, baths, amphitheaters and circuses.
+The Roman’s same consciousness of the individual and his personal freedom expressed itself through their relationship with the gods, the state and their family.
+It is not surprising therefore that the art and architecture expressed these ideals through luxurious temples, baths, amphitheaters, circuses and indeed their homes.

 Roman consciousness was pragmatic and utilitarian and so was their conception of building and architecture.
 Even their greatest buildings, including the Triumphal Arch, served as uplifting propaganda in the face of a failing economy and increasingly demoralised population.